Skip to main content

 6. Set up the conditions (“if”) and labels to apply when the conditions are met (“then”) of the rule.

-(info) Learn more about setting up the conditions in “Condition keywords” further in this article.
+(info) For more information about setting up the conditions, see “Condition keywords” further in this article.

 7. Once you have set up the conditions and labels, click Next Step.